Belison: History

 Belison (Bilisong) was merely a barangay in the larger municipality of Patnongon, adjacent to the north.
 Belison barangay leaders and Manila-based Bilisongnuns (/[bɪlɪsʊŋˈnən]/; ‘Belison residents’) mapped out a petition requesting the national government to make Belison an independent town.
 The petition was brought to Malacañan Palace on March 10, 1961, and through Presidential Executive Order No. 421 signed by President Carlos P. Garcia, Belison was declared a municipality - the smallest and the youngest in the Province of Antique.

-During World War II, Japanese war submarines and other marine craft found the shores of Belison easy entry points to Panay, and invaded the Western Visayas in that location.
-People still tell of the fear created by these foreign intruders, and also of the bravery of those who decided to resist, creating rebel strongholds in the mountainous areas above the municipality.
+During World War II, Japanese submarines and other naval vessels used the shores of Belison as accessible entry points to Panay, facilitating the invasion of Western Visayas.
+Local accounts recall both the fear brought by these forces and the resistance mounted by inhabitants, who established guerrilla strongholds in the mountainous areas surrounding the municipality.

 When the Japanese air raids would bomb Belison and the nearby communities, families from all around fled to Guinobatan Cave, high in the hills of barangay Buenavista.
 And when the American forces came, they too used the smooth sea landing in Belison, bringing relief food supplies to Bilisongnuns, and troops to attack the Japanese occupying forces.
 They often used local homes in the area to hide in while planning their strategies for assault against the enemy, and enlisted the help of brave men and women to carry out their plans.